 - 1/4 teaspoon vanilla extract (optional), I sometimes leave it out

 - Preheat oven to 350 degrees.
 F. Grease and flour a Bundt pan or spray with flour added cooking spray.

 - In a large mixing bowl, whisk together the flour, baking soda, salt, cocoa powder and sugar.

 - To the dry ingredients, add eggs, buttermilk, melted butter and extract(s).
 Stir until all ingredients are moistened.
 Beat with a handheld mixer on medium until blended (only about a minute).
 By hand, stir in half of the cherry pie filling.

 - Pour half of the batter into the pan.
 Spoon remaining pie filling in a ring around the batter and scatter chocolate chips over it.
 Keep filling clear of the sides of the pan.
 Top with remaining batter.

-- Bake 35-40 minutes if using 375 or 45 to 50 minutes if using 350 or until top springs back when touched and cake pulls away from the sides of the pan.
+- Bake 50-60 minutes or until cake pulls away from the sides of the pan.
 Cool on a wire rack for 10 minutes.
 Remove cake from pan and glaze while still warm.

 Ganache Glaze — Cake is already pretty moist, but if you love glaze…

 - In a medium size bowl or 2 cup Pyrex measure, combine the 2 ounces of chopped chocolate with the corn syrup and butter.
 In a microwave over the stove, heat the cream just until it starts to boil (no longer).
 Pour the hot cream over the chocolate mixture and let stand until melted, about 5 minutes.
 Whisk until smooth.

 - Let the ganache glaze cool until thick but still pourable, about 5 minutes.
 Pour the ganache over the cooled cake.
 Let the cake stand until the glaze is set, at least 30 minutes, before serving.